-Nancy Juday, mother of five, has been homeschooling for 19 years.
+Nancy Juday, mother of five, has been homeschooling for 20 years.
 She spent 11 years working on Capitol Hill as a legislative advisor to various members of Congress prior to raising her family.
 Nancy holds a Bachelor of Science degree in Business Management and a Master of Science degree in Taxation.
-This will be her fourth-year teaching Latin at CHRSM.
+This will be her third year teaching Latin at CHRSM.
 Nancy has taught Latin for five years and has spent many years tutoring additional students as well.
 Additionally, she taught the Founding Fathers class in the Grammar School at CCS for several years and taught this course to two classes at CHRSM in 2020/2021.
 This year she will teach a high school Civics course at CHRSM using a Hillsdale curriculum, one she has taught for the last two years.

 Mrs. Kathleen King